AnthonyMohun/volition/docs/technical-architecture.md

 Highlights:

 - Notes are rendered by `components/sticky-note.tsx` and can hold text, images, sketches, and details.
 They can be promoted to concepts.
-- When you add an image to a note, `sticky-note.tsx` uses `compressImage()` from `lib/utils.ts` to resize and JPEG compress images client-side.
-We store base64 data URLs in state so the app requires no server-side upload.
+- When you add an image to a note, `sticky-note.tsx` imports `compressImage()` from `lib/image-compress.ts`, which uses `browser-image-compression` to perform client-side compression.
+The repo also includes a canvas-based compression helper in `lib/utils.ts` as a fallback.
+The compressed `dataUrl` is stored in state so the app requires no server-side upload.
 - The sketch tool uses `components/drawing-canvas.tsx`, which wraps `react-sketch-canvas` and exports paths and PNG data URLs.
 Saved drawings attach to notes as `drawing` data.
 - Dragging and dropping is implemented via standard client-side drag-and-drop libraries (refer to the `components` folder; this app uses `@dnd-kit` in other files.)